Our Story

 Bryony Willis

 Bryony is a senior auditor for a local authority as well as a qualified accountant.
 She has a history degree and 2 young, energetic children, who she has encouraged musically from an early age.
 Bryony played violin at school and believes in the power of music and the arts.
-She loves all kinds of music and supports Quench Arts' vision.
-She is delighted to help support the organisation as it grows and develops.
+She loves all kinds of music and continues to support Quench Arts' vision.
+She was delighted to be able to help support the organisation and Director during her time on the board.